 - Passage of SB 12 extends the Texas Emissions Reduction Plan through August 2013.
 It also expands the uses of TERP funds, including use by the Clean School Bus program.

 - SB 12 also amends the Low Income Vehicle Repair Assistance, Retrofit, and Accelerated Vehicle Retirement Program (LIRAP) to enhance its availability and increase grant amounts for the purchase of new vehicles.

 - The legislature extends the reimbursement program for leaking underground storage tanks from 2008 to 2012 and requires insurance companies to notify the TCEQ if the owner of a petroleum storage tank has cancelled or failed to renew insurance coverage.

-- The legislature passes HB 2714 that requires computer manufacturers to establish recycling programs for computers of their own brand.
+- The legislature passes HB 2714 which requires computer manufacturers to establish recycling programs for computers of their own brand.

-- The legislature passes SB 3 and HB 3 and HB 4, which amend various sections of the Texas Water Code and set out a new regulatory approach for ensuring surface water to meet the environmental flow needs of river, bay, and estuary systems.
+- The legislature passes SB 3, HB 3, and HB 4, which amend various sections of the Texas Water Code and set out a new regulatory approach for ensuring surface water to meet the environmental flow needs of river, bay, and estuary systems.

 - The legislature grants property owners the right to register and participate in the Dry Cleaner Remediation Fund and imposes additional fees and restrictions on the use of perchloroethylene.

 - HB 3732 establishes incentives such as property tax exemptions and expedited permit processing for the use of clean coal, biomass, petroleum coke, solid waste, or new liquid fuel technology in generating electricity.